d2184/box_for_magisk/docs/index_en.md

 ## Installation

-- Download the module's zip package from the RELEASE and install it through `Magisk` / `KernelSU`.
+- Download the module's zip package from the RELEASE and install it through `Magisk` .
 During installation, you will be asked whether to download the complete package.
 You can choose either **complete download** or **separate download** later, then reboot your device.
 - This mod supports direct updates in `Magisk Manager` (updated mods will take effect without rebooting the device).

 ### Kernel Updates